chevah/geck/content/python.rst

     other_bad = "string"
     some_bad = "string 'b' yes"

-* As PEP8 recommend, Don't use '\' to split long lines.
-Wrap long lines is by using Python's implied line continuation inside parentheses, brackets and braces.
+* As PEP8 recommends, don't use '\' to split long lines.
+Wrap long lines by using Python's implied line continuation inside parentheses, brackets and braces.
 More details here: http://www.python.org/dev/peps/pep-0008/#maximum-line-length

 * Multi line split using parentheses, brackets (etc) will follow the normal indentation.
-The code might look ugly and then exceptions are allowed.
+The code might look ugly but then exceptions are allowed.

-* Define all class members at the beginning of class definition.
+* Define all class members at the beginning of the class definition.
-  Don't interleave methods and class members definition.
+  Don't interleave methods and class members definitions.
 This should make it easy to identify all class members used by the class.

 * Define all instance members inside the __init__() method.
-This should make it easy to identity all instance members used by the class and reduce the risk of using the same member for more than one purpose.
+This should make it easy to identify all instance members used by the class and reduce the risk of using the same member for more than one purpose.

 * Decode all input to Unicode and encode all output from Unicode.
 Do **all**